rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 ## 3. EgressIP Prerequisites

-Now that we have our microservices that will help us during this blog post, we need to check the default behaviour and set up a scenario to debug and trace our workloads source IPs and the flow between the pods/containers of our workloads and the External resources outside of the cluster.
+Now that we have our microservices that will help us during this blog post, we need to check the default behavior and set up a scenario to debug and trace our workloads' source IPs and the flow between the pods/containers of our workloads and the external resources outside of the cluster.

-For tracing purposes and to simulate external resources being requested from the workloads inside of OpenShift cluster, we will set up a simple Httpd web server and monitor the source IP in the access logs of the webserver, when we’ll request from our workloads.
+For tracing purposes and to simulate external resources being requested from the workloads inside the OpenShift cluster, we will set up a simple httpd web server and monitor the source IP in the access logs of the web server when we make requests from our workloads.

 We can use a Bastion or an external VM to check the logs, simulating the Pod -> External Host connectivity.
 In this bastion we will install an Httpd Server: